-19. What do you mean by 'sustainable'?
+23. What do you mean by 'sustainable'?

 A. We are looking for ways that your proposed solution can continue to exist, and perhaps even grow, after the grant ends.
 What will be the next steps?
 If this is a pilot project, how might you scale it up?
-Can the solution be applied more broadly across geographies, engage more stakeholders, or more governments?
 If it is live training, perhaps it can be turned into self-paced online learning e-modules?
 If it is a rapid assessment, will it be taken to Cabinet?
 Perhaps your solution can be scaled up into a methodology that could be shared with other Commonwealth countries?

-20. What do you mean by 'inclusion and equity'?
+24. What do you mean by 'inclusion and equity'?